 Once your beacon has pointed you to a buried person, your probe will help you locate them under the snow.
 Poking around in the vicinity where your beacon has directed hopefully will allow you to feel them underneath and begin digging them out.
 A probe also is useful for measuring the total snow depth and assessing snowpack—it has centimeter tick marks on the side to help.
 The Black Diamond Quickdraw Tour Probe 240 and Backcountry Access Stealth 240 are two popular and user-friendly models.

 The final step in freeing an avalanche victim is digging them out with a shovel.
-This one is pretty straightforward but again takes practice.
 Avalanches aside, your shovel can be used to construct walls for protecting your camp from strong winds, building a snow kitchen, or digging a snow shelter for extra warmth and “luxurious” winter camping.
-It is important to choose a shovel that is lightweight and compact enough to fit into your backpack, but also durable enough to chop through rock-hard ice and snow.
-Two shovels that fit the bill are the Black Diamond Deploy and Backcountry Access B-1 EXT Bomber.
+It is important to choose a shovel that is lightweight and compact enough to fit into your backpack but also durable enough to chop through rock-hard ice and snow.
+Two shovels that fit the bill are the Black Diamond Deploy 3 and Backcountry Access Dozer 1T.

 Bring plenty.
 Bars are convenient during the day when you aren’t using your stove, but for the morning and evening, nothing beats a hot, hearty meal.
 In the winter, you’ll likely burn double the calories that you would during a warm-weather expedition, so don’t be shy when it comes to chowing down.
 Regardless of your food choices, it’s a good idea to lay out your food beforehand meal-by-meal to make sure it’s all there, and we always pack an extra meal or two (plus snacks) in case the trip takes longer than expected.